ianoshorty/ianoshorty/README.md

 ### Hey, I'm Ian. 👋

-I'm a software developer and consultant from the UK 🇬🇧.
-I'm also a Staff Software Engineer at [Flexera](https://www.flexera.com).
+I'm an software consultant from the UK 🇬🇧.

-I've worked in the software development industry for 13 years and I still wake up every morning with a passion for technology.
+I've worked in the software development industry for 18 years and I still wake up every morning with a passion for technology.
 These days, I need a coffee to help me get going though... 😉

 ---